Last updated 1 December 2024

 Marriage solemnised in a foreign country

 From 9 December 2017, the Marriage Act recognises any existing and any future same-sex marriages solemnised outside of Australia under the law of a foreign country.
-The amendments to the Marriage Act also acknowledge any same-sex marriage solemnised by a diplomatic or consular officer under the law of a foreign country before 9 December 2017 (pt 5A Marriage Act).
+The amendments to the Marriage Act also acknowledge any same-sex marriage solemnised by a diplomatic or consular officer under the law of a foreign country before 9 December 2017 (pt VA Marriage Act).

 A couple whose foreign same-sex marriage that became recognised from 9 December 2017 cannot marry each other again in Australia.
+However, this does not exclude married couples having another ceremony in Australia such as a confirmation or renewal of vows.